gsauthof/playbook/fedora/initramfs/README.md

 remote ssh root access is possible while console root login in the datacenter is not.

-Part of default package selection is [cloud-init][5] which may or may not be appropriate for your environment.

 The rescue system has SELinux disabled because its default package selection misses the `selinux-policy` package.
 Having SELinux enabled may help when rescuing an SELinux enabled system,